redarrowlabs/ral-u/autofac/Autofac101/README.md

 builder.RegisterType<FrenchMannersProvider>()
 	.As<IProvideFarewell>();
 ```
 Try experimenting with adding different registrations for these interfaces.
 Can you get your application to speak Spanish?
 What happens if multiple types are registered for the same limiter?
-Can you figure out how to regiter these services as singletons?
+Can you figure out how to register these services as singletons?

 > To see further examples of registrations and limiters, check out this [fiddle](https://dotnetfiddle.net/dVqaip).